-Please be aware that our process is not immediate.
-If we accept your case, it may be several months before we are able to find a volunteer attorney for you.
+Please know that our process takes time.
+If we accept your case, it could take several months to find a volunteer lawyer for you.

-We need to understand your case to know if we can help you.
-Everything you share with us is kept confidential and will never be shared without your permission.
+We need to learn about your case to see if we can help.
+Everything you tell us is private and will not be shared without your permission.

 If you are an Afghan evacuee, instead of following the steps below, please visit our web page here for specific instructions on how to get connected to legal services.